jasonroberts918/imageanalysiscode/README.md

 **Project structure:**

-**/reference_code:** most of this code is not intended to run in your IDE; it is a repo of workflows and snippets that should be used in other software, e.g.:
+**/reference_code:** Most of this code is not intended to run in your IDE.
+It is a repo of workflows and snippets that should be used in other software, e.g.:
 - groovy scripts for use in QuPpath
 - R scripts for analysis and aggregation
 - python scripts to support image data analysis and visualization